Using a Wiki to Share Undergraduate Student Project Ideas

 At the start of the semester, the module coordinator created a table using the wiki.
 Students were required to use the wiki table for two specific purposes:

 The wiki enabled students to share ideas and to make suggestions to each other that will assist them in refining their topic focus prior to the formal submission of the project proposal.
-Below is an extract of three topic ideas posted by students (left hand column) and three comments made by other students on these topics (right hand column).
+Below is an extract of three topic ideas posted by students and three comments made by other students on these topics (below each topic).

 Workforce Planning is a well-recognised strategic HRM process.
 It attempts to predict the future so that decisions are made based on the right number of people with the right skills.
 Many organisations will face serious challenges in the future due to the aging profile of the workforce, therefore workforce planning will be a vital tool for such future developments.
 I have chosen this assignment topic in order to explore and understand the process and importance of this tool.
 Furthermore I would like to investigate how organisations manage to forecast and make accurate decisions to meet the demand over medium to long term.
 (Mary K.)

 Very interesting topic Mary to explore future planning and for an organisation to be mindful of change in demographics.
 There's some good content in Beardwell and Claydon (HRM text Ch6) on equality and diversity that makes a case for recruiting in a more diverse manner not limiting to traditional demographic to overcome skills shortages as well as content in HBR on managing demographic risk (Strack, Beier, Farhlander, Feb 2008, HBR) (John B.)